RuthENewman/BowlingGameKata/README.md

 docker-compose up // Gets the application up and running

 Amend the first php file (index.php) or add additional php files in the same folder and navigate to the revised url to view.

+## To run tests in the terminal

+./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/BowlingGameTest